 Short term incentives (STI) reward employees for their individual achievements and contributions to business success and organisation outcomes during the financial year.
 STI's are a variable reward and are not guaranteed.
 Upon implementation of an STI scheme, each year, the Board will consider the appropriate targets and Key Performance Indicators (KPIs) to link the STI and the level of payout if targets are met.

+At this stage the Company does not award any STIs.
 This may include capping the maximum payout under the STI scheme and determining the minimum levels of performance to trigger payment of the STI's.
 Depending upon the level of management, KPI's may include the following:

-- satisfactory completion of development programs, on time and on budget; - securing funding to support planned work programs; - investor relations; and - consideration of safety performance, corporate governance, external relations and general management.
+- satisfactory completion of development programs, on time and on budget; - securing funding to support planned work programs;